FRC5881/TBASlackBot/src/TBASlackbot/design.md

 API calls and callbacks, while the `daemon` section is a PHP background process to manage the inbound events from both TBA and Slack and respond as needed.

-In general terms, the app slurps the TBA firehose, posting those inbound TBA events to a message queue for the daemon to process.
+In general terms, the app slurps the TBA fire hose, posting those inbound TBA events to a message queue for the daemon to process.
 The daemon processes those events to determine if any of them need to be posted to slack, and the work to do so is done in the daemon thread.
 Conversely, the Slack events are sent to another message queue for processing in the daemon thread.